 Bus from Cambodia to Bangkok Overview

-When you’re selecting how to go to travel from Cambodia to Bangkok you’ll need to figure out the following.
+When you’re selecting how to to travel from Cambodia to Bangkok you’ll need to figure out the following.
 Do you want to go to Bangkok from Siem Reap?
 Do you want to go to Bangkok from Phnom Penh?
-Do you want to take a night bus to Bangkok from Thailand? or a day bus?
+Do you want to take a night bus to Bangkok from Cambodia?
+Or a day bus?
 Do you want to take a large bus or a smaller mini or microbus to Bangkok?

 Cambodia to Thailand Train